-The department will not measure Precast Pier Columns' and 'Precast Pier Caps.
+The department will not measure Precast Pier Columns and Precast Pier Caps.
 The department will use pay plan quantity according to standard spec 109.1.1.2.

-The department will pay for plan quantities according to standard spec 109.1.1.2 at the contract unit price under the following bid items:
+The department will pay for plan quantities at the contract unit price under the following bid items: